-STEP 1 – Using the two drill mixing attachements provided, mix each container (A & B) with your slow-speed electric drill.
+STEP 1 – Using the two drill mixing attachments provided, mix each container (A & B) with your slow-speed electric drill.
 Do not cross contaminate the mixers.

-STEP 2 – Using the measuring cups, pour equal amounts of Compounds A and B into seperate mixing cups.
+STEP 2 – Using the measuring cups, pour equal amounts of Compounds A and B into separate mixing cups.

 STEP 3 – Mix both compounds together by pouring them into a clean mixing cup, plastic pail, or similar.

-STEP 4 – Mix both compounds together for at least 2 minutes using one of the mixer attachements.
+STEP 4 – Mix both compounds together for at least 2 minutes using one of the mixer attachments.

 ADD SAND IF NEEDED – Add construction sand (or sand without fines) – at the appropriate ratio – to the mixture using a measuring cup.
 Mix thoroughly for 3-5 minutes.
 Using sand provides a stiffer mixture for vertical surfaces, more volume, and a rigid rather than flexible repair.